Samplix-ApS/Downstream_bioinformatics_tools/README.md

 1. Docker must be installed.
 See the [**docker installation manual**](https://github.com/Samplix-ApS/Bioinformatics_tools/tree/main/docker_install) for instruction on how to install the docker.
 2. Download the [**docker script**](https://github.com/Samplix-ApS/Bioinformatics_tools/tree/main/docker_script).
 3. Initiate the docker session with the [**docker script**](https://github.com/Samplix-ApS/Bioinformatics_tools/tree/main/docker_script).
-4. In order to access the web-interface of a running docker session please access the public IP address of the server that the docker is running on and the external port used to start the docker session: http://IP-ADDRESS:8089 (_e.g. http://192.168.2.3:8089_).
-If the docker was initiated with a secure port use https://IP-ADDRESS:4430 instead.
+4. In order to access the web-interface of a running docker session please access the public IP address of the server that the docker is running on and the external port used to start the docker session: http://IP-ADDRESS:8089 (_e.g. http://192.168.2.3:8089_).</br>
+If the docker was initiated with a secure port use https://IP-ADDRESS:4430 instead. </br>
 If you do not know your public IP address, please contact your local IT support.

+### <a name="test_data_"></a> Test data
+Enriched TP53 test data can be downloaded from the [**test data set**](https://github.com/Samplix-ApS/Bioinformatics_tools/blob/main/test_data/README.md).
+This can be used to test the different bioinformatics tools.
+It contains ONT fast5 files, ONT fastq and ILMN fastq files, as well as the generated reports.

 ## <a name="basecall_tools"></a> Basecalling tools
 <p align="center">